Sridhar-Raghavan-Narayanan/Gas-Connection-CRM/README.md

 - Gas Booking: Users can easily book gas cylinders using the CRM tool.
 - Delivery Tracking: The tool enables tracking of the delivery status of gas cylinders.
 - Refill History: Users can view the refill history and track the frequency of refills.
-- Customer Support: Integrated customer support system to address customer queries and concerns.
-- Feedback and Ratings: Customers can provide feedback and ratings for their gas delivery experience.
 - Reporting: Generate reports to analyze booking trends, delivery statuses, and other important metrics.

 ## Getting Started